RigoBlock/RBIPs/RBIPs/RBIP2.md

 The proof of performance reward is decreased by the ratio between eth in the pool and the pool value.
 Each such ratio < 1% entails the reward being zero, as a 1% minimum eth liquidity is required to guarantee NAV integrity.

 ## Rationale

-Dramatically reduce potential abuse of proof of performance algorithm by setting some additional requirements which make the incentives system more decentralized and less vulnerable.

 ## Notes